What Is MoCD Type A?

 With MoCD, the most common symptom babies experience is intractable seizures.
 Other symptoms include1,8,9:

-- Brain damage/malfunction
+- Brain abnormalities/malfunction

 - Feeding difficulties